-The FFY2007 Priority System ranking methodology and the majority of the funding policies are consistent with those adopted under the FFY2006 Priority System document.
-However, the Department is proposing some changes to the FFY2007 Priority System as follows:
+The FFY2007 Priority System ranking methodology and the majority of the funding policies are consistent with those adopted under the FFY2006 Priority System document, with the exceptions noted below:

 1. The FFY2007 Priority System includes an additional category under the Smart Growth Financing Program for wastewater and/or stormwater infrastructure projects that serve areas designated as Transfer of Development Rights (TDR) Receiving Areas.
-Under the proposal, sponsors of projects that serve areas designated as TDR Receiving Areas under the State TDR Act (P.L.
-2004, c.2), by the Highlands Council, by the Pinelands Commission or by Burlington County pursuant to the Burlington County Transfer of Development Rights Demonstration Act (p.L.
+Sponsors of projects that serve areas designated as TDR Receiving Areas under the State TDR Act (P.L.
+2004, c.2), by the Highlands Council, by the Pinelands Commission or by Burlington County pursuant to the Burlington County Transfer of Development Rights Demonstration Act (P.L.
 1989, c.
-86) will be eligible to receive the enhanced financing package with 75% DEP and 25% Trust financing combined to provide loans at one-quarter the market rate.
+86) are eligible to receive the enhanced financing package with 75% DEP and 25% Trust financing combined to provide loans at one-quarter the market rate.

-The proposal maintains the other categories for the Smart Growth Financing Package (i.e., the "75/25" funding) as have been approved in the past.
+The FFY2007 Priority System maintains the other categories for the Smart Growth Financing Package (i.e., the "75/25" funding) as have been approved in the past.
 These include:

 - (a) wastewater and/or stormwater infrastructure projects to serve urban centers/urban complexes or increased populations in Transit Villages designated as such by the interagency Transit Village Task Force; - (b) brownfields remediation projects located in DEP-designated Brownfields Development Areas (BDAs); and - (c) projects that involve the repair and/or replacement of individual septic systems, the acquisition of open space land for water quality protection and the construction of combined sewer overflow abatement facilities. - 2.
-The proposal includes a change to the previously-established limits on the amount of the Department's loan share available for "Conduit Financing" solid waste/brownfields remediation projects from \$40 million per year to \$25 million per project in the FFY2007/SFY2008 financing cycle.
+The FFY2007 Priority System includes a change to the previously-established limits on the amount of the Department's loan share available for "Conduit Financing" solid waste/brownfields remediation projects from \$40 million per year to \$25 million per project in the FFY2007/SFY2008 financing cycle.
 This will provide the sponsors of such projects the certainty they need concerning the level of funding available.
 With the aggregate cap (rather than per project cap), the level of funding available for any project can be adversely impacted by other projects applying during the same year and the decision to proceed with any specific project cannot be made until all conduit financing projects have been certified. - 3.
-The proposal includes the second chance option to accommodate project sponsors that miss the initial application deadline of October 2, 2006.
+The FFY2007 Priority System includes the second chance option to accommodate project sponsors that missed the initial application deadline of October 2, 2006.
 Such projects will be given a second opportunity to participate in the 2007 Financing Program.
-Sponsors are strongly encouraged to submit the required documentation by the October deadline if at all possible.
-Projects that meet the October deadline will be given higher priority for eligibility for long-term funding than second chance projects, and will have a better opportunity to participate in the Trust's interim financing program in the current funding cycle.
+Sponsors were strongly encouraged to submit the required documentation by the October deadline if at all possible.
+Projects that met the October deadline will be given higher priority for eligibility for long-term funding than second chance projects, and will have a better opportunity to participate in the Trust's interim financing program in the current funding cycle.
 Sponsors of second chance projects must submit, on or before March 5, 2007, complete planning and design documents, a loan application and proof that all applicable permits/approvals have been applied for in order to be considered for the second chance option.

-However, please note that the Department is considering removing the second chance provisions for the FFY2008/ SFY2009 financing cycle and requests that any comments concerning the removal of the second chance provisions for the next financing cycle should be made during this comment period.
-The elimination of the second chance provisions is being considered provisions to better manage the program workload which has been steadily increasing along with its scope in recent years.
+The elimination of the second chance provisions is being considered for the FFY2008 and future years to better manage the program workload which has been steadily increasing along with its scope in recent years.
 There is often not enough time for the Department to adequately evaluate the project and provide certification to the Trust.
 Second chance projects generally do not have complete planning documents, have difficulty completing public participation activities in the short time available, and do not apply for permits and approvals needed to implement the project in a timely manner.
-Also, the need for a second chance process is not as pressing, as it once was, because of our ability to provide interim financing for projects that miss the initial October deadline.